Random-Mathematician/Random-Mathematician.github.io/README.md

 Finally, some other files are present to make the website work:
 - **The README** - You are here!
 - [The logo](icon.png) - The one you can see at the start of this README.
-- [A CSS generic stylesheet](RMstyle.css) - To give the pages this look.
+- [A CSS generic stylesheet](RMstyle.css) - To give the pages their look.

 ## Known issues and bugs